IBM/pde-deep-learning/README.md

 2) the full Dublin example
 3) some subset of the Dublin example, restricted to a number of tiles

-Make sure that there is no other data in the pre_proc collection!
+It is advisable though to create a new collection for each setting.

-Now we can run the deep learning model.
+We can now run the deep learning model.

     python run/run_ml_model.py

-The last remaining step is to evaluate the data.
+Evaluation of the run can be done with the help of the many plotting scripts:

+    python plotting/plot_benchmarks.py
+    python plotting/plot_cc.py

+They plot graphs of the accuracy metrics and of the consistency constraints.

+    python plotting/plot_contour_maps.py
-    python plotting/run_evaluation.py
+    python plotting/plot_timeseries.py

-If of interest, many things can be plotted:
+They visualize the spatial and temporal distribution of the data, comparing the Caline results with the ones learned by the ML model.

+Visualizing the traffic data, weather data, and measurement data can be done using the scripts

     python plotting/plot_maps.py
+    python plotting/plot_stations.py
     python plotting/plot_traffic_volumes.py
     python plotting/plot_weather_data.py